Widow’s Fire: The unspoken truths of sexual intimacy after grief

 Interestingly, 3 in 5 of the widows and widowers we spoke to have either gone back to an ex for sex or considered going back to an ex for sex following the death of their partner!
 A quarter of people said they had already had sex with an ex since their partner’s death, and 34% have considered it.

-Chapter 2 is launching a sister-app in June 2023 called WidowsFire.
-The app is ‘all about the physical’ with other widows and widowers and seeks to offer a fun and flirty place to explore natural urges.
+Chapter 2 ‘s sister app is called WidowsFire.
+The app is ‘all about intimacy’ with other widows and widowers and seeks to offer a fun and flirty place to explore natural urges.
 More information about WidowsFire (and how you can sign-up) can be found here

 More advice and support resources for navigating your journey after the death of your spouse can be found here